ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 - Determine who set up email forwarding for a mailbox
 - Determine if a user deleted email items in their mailbox
 - Determine if a user created an inbox rule
+- Investigate why there was a successful login by a user outside your organization

 ## Using the Office 365 audit log search tool

-Each of the troubleshooting scenarios described in this article are based on using the audit log search tool in the Office 365 security and compliance center.
+Each of the troubleshooting scenarios described in this article is based on using the audit log search tool in the Office 365 security and compliance center.
 This section lists the permissions required to search the audit log and describes the steps to access and run audit log searches.
 Each scenario section provides specific guidance about how to configure an audit log search query and what to look for in the detailed information in the audit records that match the search criteria.

 ### Permissions required to use the audit log search tool

 You have to be assigned the View-Only Audit Logs or Audit Logs role in Exchange Online to search the Office 365 audit log.
 By default, these roles are assigned to the Compliance Management and Organization Management role groups on the **Permissions** page in the Exchange admin center.
-Note that global administrators in Office 365 and Microsoft 365 are automatically added as members of the Organization Management role group in Exchange Online.
+Global administrators in Office 365 and Microsoft 365 are automatically added as members of the Organization Management role group in Exchange Online.
 For more information, see [Manage role groups in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkID=730688).

 ### Running audit log searches